 Replacing single with double glazed windows will bring an immediate saving, but it might not be that significant if you only replace one or two windows.

 But energy saving is not the only way to calculate the value of installing heat efficient windows.
-Not only do you get a more comfortable home to live in you can also add value to the property if ever you come to sell it.
+Not only do you get a more comfortable home to live in, but you can also add value to the property if ever you come to sell it.

-Many window manufacturers now display the energy efficiency of their products in a scheme introduced by the British Fenestration Rating Council (BFRC).
-This energy rating is now the most widely used system for establishing the energy performance of window and doors
+Many window manufacturers now display the energy efficiency of their products in a scheme introduced by the British Fenestration Rating Council ( BFRC ).
+This energy rating is now the most widely used system for establishing window and doors' energy performance.

 Products are rated on an energy scale A++ to E, with E being the lowest.
-It is useful to know that the whole window is evaluated for its ability to retain heat, not just the glass.
+It is useful to know that the whole window is evaluated for retaining heat, not just the glass.

 The U-value rating is still used and can often be found in widow manufacturer's catalogues, but many are turning to the more reliable and useful BFRC standard.